Optus will refund customers over slow NBN speeds

 If you paid for Optus NBN speed you couldn't get, you may be entitled to your money back.

-Customer dissatisfaction with the NBN has led to many ad-hoc complaints, but it's only been relatively recently, and especially since some ISPs have started advertising typical NBN speeds in line with the ACCC's guidelines that we've seen more realistic broadband speed advertising.
+Customer dissatisfaction with the NBN has led to many ad-hoc complaints, but it's only been relatively recently, and especially since some internet providers have started advertising typical NBN speeds in line with the ACCC's guidelines that we've seen more realistic broadband speed advertising.

 That has still left some customers paying for line speeds that they may never have been able to achieve, and that's something the ACCC takes a dim view of.
 Telstra has already committed to providing refunds for customers sold speeds they couldn't get, and now Optus has committed to providing refunds for more than 8,700 customers who were sold speeds that their FTTN or FTTB connections could not maintain.